Search

 what’s next for Awo?

-Awo graduated from the Ohio State University in summer 2022 and will be attending law school at the University of Michigan in fall 2024.
+Awo graduated from the Ohio State University in summer 2022 and is attending law school at the University of Michigan.
 This is the beginning of a bright future for Awo, and one that is sickle cell free thanks to the innovative treatment, top-notch care and partnership between Dayton Children’s and Nationwide Children’s Hospitals.